 - distal radioulnar joint dislocation

 Treatment and prognosis

-These fractures are unstable and operative fixation is usually required to reduce and fix the radial fracture, with arm immobilisation in pronation 3-4.
+These fractures are unstable and operative fixation is usually required to reduce and fix the radial fracture, with arm immobilization in pronation 3-4.
 The exact mode of fixation depends on the location of the radial fracture 4:

 - diaphysis: elastic nail